 The Competent Authority should have assigned process ownership to enable staff to comply with the QMS.
 The owner shall be responsible for the process, its management and its improvement.

 The training for staff within the QMS should be aligned to the competency requirements determined for the process.
-Recommended competencies for all training activity are set out in IALA WWA documents E‐141/1 and IALA WWA.L2.0.
+Recommended competencies for all training activity are set out in IALA recommendation R0141 and IALA WWA.L2.0.

 Mechanisms to enable staff to reach and sustain the required level of competence should include: